 The difference is that Facebook is the one doing the capturing and data collection.
-With Facebook Conversions API, you’re using your data (customer id, order id, purchase events, etc) and then giving that to Facebook.
+With Facebook CAPI, you’re using your data (customer id, order id, purchase events, offline events etc) and then giving that to Facebook.

 In this article, we’re going to cover everything you need to know about Facebook Conversions API.

-After you’ve set up sending events through Facebook Conversions API, you’ll see a tool called Event Match Quality in your Events Manager which you can use for each individual event.
+After you’ve set up sending events through Facebook CAPI, you’ll see a tool called Event Match Quality in your Events Manager which you can use for each individual event.

 Therefore, expect to see a lower Event Match Quality score on events such as Page View or View Content, since anonymous visitors can trigger these events and there’s not enough data to match them with.
-The highest scores will come from logged-in customers.

 The good news is you can choose to track any of the events you're already familiar with, not just purchases, with the Facebook CAPI.

 You’re probably already familiar with your most important events, but here’s what I recommend for ecommerce brands:

-With these core events at the minimum, you’ll be able to get the most out of Facebook Conversions API in regards to better ad reporting and management.
+With these core events at the minimum, you’ll be able to get the most out of Facebook CAPI in regards to better ad reporting and management.

-If you don’t have the Facebook Pixel set up yet, or are completely new to all this, then start with our Facebook ads for ecommerce guide first.
+If you don’t have the Meta Pixel set up yet, or are completely new to all this, then start with our Facebook ads for ecommerce guide first.